ashutoshmjain/gita/src/mathuraLanding.md

 An elephant head on a human torso was a right-sizing intervention.
 Elephants, lose evolutionary advantage despite bigger brains - burly physique being harder to feed and multiply.
 Bringing similar neural capacity to humans was not natural evolution - it was a divine intervention.
 There is a popular mythical narrative to etch this idea in public discourse :

-> It says -  `Ma Parvati` - wife and power of `Siva` - created a humanoid `Ganesa` from her body scrub.
-It worked but like most other humans of that time, it wasn't context aware.
+> It says -  `Ma Parvati` - wife and power of `Siva` - from her body scrub - created a humanoid.
+It worked but it wasn't context aware.
 It was programmed to do only one task - protect his mother !
 >
-> When `Siva` came to see his wife, the humanoid wouldn't let him in. `Siva` - the epitome of conscious experience - had to engineer context awareness in him.
-Metaphorically, he planted an Elephant head on young `Ganesa`.
+> When `Siva` came to see his wife, the humanoid guarding the door, wouldn't let him in. `Siva` - the epitome of conscious experience - had to engineer context awareness in him.
+Metaphorically, he planted an Elephant head on young humanoid.
+Being the mind child of `Siva`, he imbibed divine intelligence and soon became leader of `Siva's` followers (`Ganas`).
+Thus, the name `Ganesa`.

 </div>